smiah069/helloWorld/emacs-help.md

 Note that *SPC* key in spacemacs vim editor is equivalent to *M-m* in spacemacs emacs editor (which I'm using as I've experience with Emacs editor)
 ~~~

+However, I find it a little bit inconvenient to type M-m.
+Therefore, I changed it *M-SPC* by updating the  line  to
+>
+> dotspacemacs-emacs-leader-key "M-SPC" ; Previously it was "M-m"
+>
+in the *.spacemacs* file

 **Spell Checker**